dynaroar/drnla/README.md

 ### Building DrNLA

-`DrNLA` in built on top of open source dynamic analysis engine and static analysis framework, following instructions below to setup the running environment.
+`DrNLA` is built on top of open source dynamic analysis engine and static analysis framework, following instructions below to setup the running environment.
 Install general dependencies:

 ```